hstroetgen/sc_somanet-base/examples/app_test_xscope/doc/index.rst

     :backlinks: none
     :depth: 3

-This test show a simple example on the use of XScope
+This test shows a simple example on the use of XScope.
+While running, it should display a sinusoidal wave over XScope.

+This app was originall provided by XMOS as an `Application Note`_.

 Hardware setup
 ===============
-You need a SOMANET node consisting, at least, on a Core board.
+You need a SOMANET node consisting, at least, on a SOMANET Core board.

 Quick how-to
 ============